vikyathshettyy/jwtAuthServer/README.md

 ### Description
 This project uses jsonwebtokens to make authenticated requests to the server after signing in

+To run the project
+-run npm install in the project directory
+-run node index.js

 ## Routes
 ### Admin Routes:
 - POST /admin/signup